ArhanChaudhary/qter/README.md

 - `goto [number]`

 <ul>
-Start reading instructions from the specified line number.
+When encountering this instruction, jump to the specified line number instead of reading on to the next line.
 For example:

 <pre>
 Puzzles